-Emily Kame Kngwarreye Biography
+Emily Kame Kngwarreye Biography and CV

 Emily Kngwarreye’s laughter was captivating and electrifying, like her paintings.
 She had a great sense of humour and a confident demeanour, which, when coupled with her loud yet melodious voice and complex wit made her a fascinating character indeed.
 Like her art, she was never boring, always colourful and occasionally unpredictable.